e266cfd65ad46a67fc54b0efd38e40dd/Purple-theme/readme.md

 Killfeed Remove ~ removes the killfeed from your sceen

-Texturepacks ~ 22 texture packs to pick from | list |
+Texturepacks ~ 22 texture packs to pick from a list

-Skys ~ did not count and i am not going to a lot of sks to use | list |
+Skys ~ a bit list of a lot of sks to use

-Setemote ~ Lets you pick any any bedwars emote to use | emoite |
+Setemote ~ Lets you pick any any bedwars emote to use

  # Exploits  / Funnis

 Scythe Disabler ~ Disable anticheat with scythe max speed around 60

-Vape user detection ~ uses flags to detect vape users | inf fly detection |
+Vape user detection ~ uses flags to detect vape users

-Fastfly v2 | will damage you then tp forward
+Fastfly v2 ~ will damage you then tp forward

  # Single Devs info